shannonlabumn/shannonlabumn.github.io/pastmembers.md

 bigimg: "img/colins_defense.jpg"
 ---

+### Megan Harder

+Megan finished her time in the lab as a researcher in 2023.
+Her primary role was in data management, curating the "potatobase" and analyzing the lab's data.
+She currently works for the US Geological Survey in Missouri.

 ### Michael Miller

 Michael graduated from the Applied Plant Sciences program with his M.S. in the summer of 2022.
 He developed an R package called TubAR (Tuber Analysis in R) for quantitative phenotyping using machine learning and image analysis.
 He is now working for Seneca Foods as a research technician with their breeding program.